tpapp/LogDensityProblemsAD.jl/README.md

 3. [Zygote.jl](https://fluxml.ai/Zygote.jl/latest/) and [Tracker.jl](https://github.com/FluxML/Tracker.jl)

-May be a viable choice if Enzyme is not working for your problem, and calculations are performed on matrices and vectors, not scalars.
+May be a viable choice if Enzyme is not working for your problem, and calculations are non-mutating and performed on matrices and vectors, not scalars.
 Benchmark against alternatives above.
 Of the two, Zygote is more actively maintained.

 4. [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl)